phetsims/qa/doc/qa-book.md

 * `?fuzz`: makes random clicks and touches
 * `?profiler`: shows frame rate of the sim
 * `?screens=#`: only shows screens indicated by the number sign
-* `?ea`: enables assertions but doesn't work on rcs
+* `?ea`: enables assertions but doesn't work on RC’s
 * `?speed=#`: multiples animation speed by the number
 * `?dev`: shows bounds of the sim
 * `?colorProfile=projector`: starts sim in projector mode if available
 * `?a11y`: activates any a11y features that are available but not visible
-* `?phetioDebug`: adds/checks for assertions in phetio sims
+* `?phetioDebug`: adds and checks for assertions in PhET-iO sims

 ##### Private Query Parameters